-The school was co-educational and intended for some 150 - 170 children over its lifetime from January 1939 to September 1941.
+The school was co-educational and intended for some 150 - 170 children at a time.
+According to Countess Balfour, it housed and educated some three to four hundred children over its lifetime from January 1939 to September 1941.
 The initial intake was fifty-one and numbers varied as pupils left on attaining sixteen (perhaps seventeen).
 Normally boys outnumbered girls by two to one.
 Clearly getting the children (aged between fourteen and sixteen) into Whittingehame was one thing but being able to finance such an enterprise was another.
 A significant portion of the school’s prospectus was devoted to finance.

 A group of Whittingehame School pupils